-I-1.
 It is recommended that pre-treatment occur in the locations listed in Table 2-8 before harvest activities are implemented.
 All treatment methods (including herbicide application) would follow the prescriptions and methods in the Record of Decision for the Site Specific Invasive Plant Treatments for Mt.
 Hood National Forest, including Forest Plan Amendment #16 Environmental Impact Statement (USFS 2008).
-If locations identified below are within restricted buffer areas only manual treatment (hand pulling, mowing, etc.) would be used if feasible.
+If sites are within restricted buffer areas only manual treatment (handpulling, mowing, etc.) could be used if feasible.
+Sites listed below include historic sites where treatment methods applied over the years have effectively eradicated target noxious weeds (66-028 and 66-047) however, the sites should continue to be monitored and treated annually if necessary.